vninja007/RocketLeague2D/README.md

 # Rocket League 2D

 Vrishak's attempt at a popular consumer game, replicated in 2D through microcontrollers and TFTs.
+This is a quarter 3 project for Robotics 2 finished in ~3 weeks.

 This game relicates a very minimalistic version of turning, moving, ball collisions, friction, and wall collisions.
 Single player for now, will be multiplayer soon.